-The compartmentalisation of the tailored jacket provoked the main stimulus for semester one’s body of work.
-Through analysing the inner workings of the structures within the jacket, I gained valuable insight into the mechanisms at operation to support its exterior frame.
-The discovery and dissection of interlinings and padding beneath the surface lead to research of their purpose and function.
-I was exposed to the art of moulding, a technique employed by tailors to even out asymmetries found in different areas of the body, depending on the client.
-The compensatory approach to unbalanced anatomical features became evident when reading through traditional tailoring books, one in particular aimed to educate through a chapter entitled ‘Padding for a hollow back’, outlining the construction method used to smooth the hollow between “very prominent shoulder blades”.
-Tailoring principles seemed to neglect the individual’s natural form, morphing it into a standardised shape based on a generalised societal perception of the ‘perfect’ body.
+The deconstruction of the archetypal tailored jacket acted as a springboard for this body of work.
+By analysing the inner workings of the tailored jacket, I was able to gain insight into the mechanisms and internal structures that support its exterior shell.
+As I dissected the jacket, I discovered layers of interlinings and padding beneath the surface and was curious about their role within the structure of the jacket.
+With further research, I was exposed to the art of moulding; a technique employed by tailors to even out asymmetries found in different areas of the body, depending on the client.
+The compensatory approach to unbalanced anatomical features became evident when reading through traditional tailoring books.
+One book in particular contained a chapter called ‘Padding for a hollow back’, outlining the construction method used to smooth out the hollow between “very prominent shoulder blades”.
+The traditional tailoring techniques seemed to neglect the individual’s natural form, morphing it into a standardised shape based on an objective societal perception of the ‘perfect’ body.
 “Tailoring can add another dimension, not technically possible with other types of garment - to give structure and balance any physical imperfections” (Nordheim 2013) is a quote taken from the book ‘Vintage Couture Tailoring’ that demonstrates a demure attitude towards the body.

 Tailoring largely focused on the distinction between perfection and imperfection, accompanied by terminology cataloguing imperfections of the body that could be ‘corrected’ by tailoring methods - the pigeon chest, dowager’s hump, sabre legs, uneven shoulder heights and arm lengths, twisted spine etc. The 1804 Dictionary of English Trades included in its outline of the tailor’s profession, “a master tailor must be able not only to cut for the handsome and well-shaped, but bestow a good shape where nature has not granted it.”